adminho/machine-learning/Art_example/README.md

 # Example: AI paints a picture

-This example will show the neural network (multilayer perceptrons) paints an image
+This example shows the neural network (multilayer perceptrons) to paint an image

 # Code Example